piaodbg/basic-ftp-socks/README.md

-# Basic FTP with Socks
+# Basic FTP with Socks Proxy

 This is a fork of patrickjuchli's basic-ftp([https://github.com/cgkio/socksftp](https://github.com/patrickjuchli/basic-ftp)), added support for socks proxy.